-Additional editing by that R
+Additional editing by that Richard Caldwell guy.

 We first met your Henchman as the fun hit from the 2010 A.N.A Spring anthology.
 Though with your upcoming series, readers will be thrown headfirst into how the Henchman is all about being unhappy with one's place in the world, and wanting to do something about it.
 It’s a position I think we can all identify with, even if we don’t have the misfortune of being ordered around by a criminal with a color-coated costume.
 The story takes place in a reality which is a blend between the real world and your typical superhero universe.
 It revolves around John Wright, the head lackey for a supervillain, who becomes fed up with what he’s doing with his life, and when an accident gives him powers of his own, decides to work for the other side as a "good guy".